trentm/node-bunyan/CONTRIBUTING.md

 - Type-Feature: A new feature or other improvement.
 - Type-Doc: Issues with Bunyan's documentation.
 - Type-Task: A project task to be done.

+TODO: consider Type-Unknown for the "unclear if bug or feature" tickets.

 ### Component